-Tesla owners to soon gain ‘Full Self-Driving’ access at the touch of a button, prompting criticism from regulators and safety advocates
+Tesla owners can now request ‘Full Self-Driving’, prompting criticism from regulators and safety advocates

 “I do think that their product is misleading and overall leads to further misuse and abuse,” said National Transportation Safety Board chair Jennifer Homendy, before turning to Musk himself.
 “I’d just ask him to prioritize safety as much as he prioritizes innovation and new technologies … safety is just as important, if not more important, than the development of the technology itself.”

+As for the evaluation period for drivers who want to sign up, Tesla posted its “safety score” system on its website shortly before the button’s release.
+It said drivers would be scored on a 0 to 100 criteria, with most receiving 80 or above.
+Drivers will be assessed on five factors, it said: forward collision warnings per 1,000 miles, instances of hard braking, aggressive turning, unsafe following and forced disengagements of the Autopilot system.
+Tesla would then use a formula to calculate their score.

+“These are combined to estimate the likelihood that your driving could result in a future collision,” Tesla wrote.
+It was not immediately clear what score would qualify as “good” — as characterized by Musk — in order to receive Full Self-Driving.

-As for the evaluation period for drivers who want to sign up, a full criteria for qualification has not been laid out — but Musk has dropped hints, saying drivers who make frequent use of the company’s Autopilot software will be rated “Good.”
+Musk had earlier said drivers who make frequent use of the company’s Autopilot software will be rated favorably.
 Owners will be able to track their progress in real-time, he said, and will be guided on how they can satisfy the requirements.

 Late last month, industry group Chamber of Progress took aim at Tesla’s marketing of the technology.